macroecolab/macroecolab.github.io/blog/index.md

 ---
-title: Blog
+title: Announcements
 nav:
   order: 4
   tooltip: Quick updates about the lab
 ---

-# {% include icon.html icon="fa-solid fa-feather-pointed" %}Blog
+# {% include icon.html icon="fa-solid fa-feather-pointed" %}Announcements

-Coming soon...
+Here we post announcements about our lab and its members.
+These include new publications, scholarships, grants, or other big news.

 {% include section.html %}